KevinDanikowski/chargebee-languages/README.md

 const {recommendedReplacements, recommendedIgnoreValues, recommendedWarnIfValuesTranslated} = require('./utils/constants)
 ```

-**Second**, add a `translator.js` file for your translator.
+**Second: Translator**, add a `translator.js` file for your translator.
 There are many simple to use packages.
 The function should look like so:

 ```js
 module.exports = async ({ to, from, text }) => {